buddhist-uni/buddhist-uni.github.io/_content/monographs/behave_sapolsky-robert.md

 A magisterial and heart-felt survey of neuroscience, psychology, and biology which paints a broad but rigorous picture of how and why humans act the way they do--for better or for worse--and what we (individual meatbags) can do to be our best selves.

-The book is based on Sapolsky's Stanford course, ["Human Behavioral Biology", available on YouTube](https://youtube.com/playlist?list=PL848F2368C90DDC3D){:ga-event-value="3"}.
+The book is based on Sapolsky's Stanford course, ["Human Behavioral Biology", available for free on YouTube](https://youtube.com/playlist?list=PL848F2368C90DDC3D){:ga-event-value="3"}.